Neutral / cushion / high arch

 The shoe length runs true to size, and it provides a more breathable and comfortable fit for medium-footed runners.
 The New Balance Minimus 10 v1 has the available widths of D - Medium for the men's version and B- Medium for the women's version.

 The Vibram outsole is integrated into the New Balance Minimus 10 v1.
 This material aims to deliver the maximum amount of surface contact that the runner needs on different types of trails.
+The Vibram outsole is also used in the NB Minimus 10 v4.

 Along with the Vibram outsole are the flex grooves.
 This component of the shoe offers the right amount of grip and durability, especially on rocky surfaces.